HomeMy WebLinkAboutAgenda Bill 1.A-Minutes 04/05/2004

 20. Ely Road.
 Construct -'/2 street improvements along the entire frontage including

-- but not limited to; pavement` construction and reconstruction, curb, gutter,
+- but not limited to: pavement construction and reconstruction, curb, gutter,

 sidewalk, striping, streetlights, bike lanes, fire hydrants and landscaping.

 a.
-The street section shall be, at least 5 inches of asphalt concrete and 15 inches
+The street section shall be at least 5 inches of asphalt concrete and 15 inches

 of class 2 aggregate base.
-The ''% street width shall include a 12 -foot travel
+The '% street width shall include a 12-foot travel

-lane and a 6 -foot bike lane plus a 12 -foot travel lane in the opposite direction
+lane and a 6-foot bike lane plus a 12-foot travel lane in the opposite direction

-if thei existing road conditions!warrant.
+if the existing road conditions;warrant.

-b.: At the intersection of Frates Road additional improvements shall be necessary
+b.
+At the intersection of Frates Road additional improvements shall be necessary

-- including turn lanes and,through lanes.
+including turn lanes and ;through lanes.

 Intersections